 An Introduction to OET

-International House Bristol are delighted to announce that we are now a test venue for the OET (Occupational English Test).
 OET is an international English language test that assesses the language proficiency of healthcare professionals seeking to register and practise in an English-speaking environment.

 By taking OET you will prove you have the right level of English plus you’ll be learning the kind of language you will need every day at work.
 As the only English language test made specifically for the healthcare industry, it uses real healthcare scenarios – which can make you feel more confident than an academic English test.